calendee/vulcan/README.md

 ```

 ## Vulcan Chrome Plugin
-To use Vulcan as a chrome plugin:
+To use Vulcan as a chrome plugin during development:

 1. Go to settings in your browser
 2. Navigate to Extensions